Skip to main content

 • .storeKit: Purchases made through Apple’s native StoreKit (if syncStoreKitTransactions: true)

-The SDK merges entitlements from both sources when you call restoreEntitlements().
+The SDK merges entitlements from all sources when you call restoreEntitlements().

 Best Practices